enonic/old-xp-doc/doc/developer/site/content-types/base-types.rst

 * final: false
 * allow-child-content: true

-This is possibly the most commonly used base type for creating other content type.
+This is possibly the most commonly used base type for creating other content types.
-The structured content type is the foundation for basically any other structured content you can come up with, such as the ``Person`` content type above.
+The structured content type is the foundation for basically any other structured content you can come up with, such as the ``Person`` content in the previous example.

 Unstructured (base:unstructured)